 GOVERNANCE REQUIREMENT EXAMPLES OF EVIDENCE 1 There is record of the official establishment of the library by the appropriate city or county jurisdiction.
 Copy of city or county resolution to establish a public library.
 Copy of city council or county commission meeting minutes.
 2 The library has evidence of long term support from jurisdiction officials.
 Letter from city or county official stating long term support for the library.
 Copy of current and past city budgets.
 3 There is record that the library has an officially constituted library board of directors.
 Copy of city or county resolution to establish a public library board of directors.
 Copy of city council or county commission meeting minutes.

 4 The Library's Board of Directors has five to nine current members in accordance with UCA §9-7-402 and 9-7-502.
-(Recertification Standard #1) Copy of the current list of Board members stating: name, contact information, term (first, second or finishing someone else's term), and date when current term expires.
-5 Library Board meetings are held in compliance with Utah's Open and Public Meetings Law, UCA §52-4-201, which includes the following requirements (Recertification Standard #2): Board Meetings are open to the public Announcements of meetings with agendas are posted in accordance with UCA §52-4-202 Written minutes are taken at each meeting Each Board meeting is recorded, with the recording being made available to the public within three days If the library intends to have some or all of its board meetings online or by phone, the library or governing entity must have in place a rule governing electronic meetings.
-Copy of current library board bylaws that mention adherence to UCA 52-4-201 and which specifically mentions electronic meetings, if applicable.
+(Recertification Standard #1) • Copy of the current list of Board members stating: name, contact information, term (first, second or finishing someone else's term), and date when current term expires.
+5 Library Board meetings are held in compliance with Utah's Open and Public Meetings Law, UCA §52-4-201, which includes the following requirements (Recertification Standard #2): Copy of current library board bylaws that mention adherence to UCA 52-4-201 and which specifically mentions electronic meetings, if applicable.
 If not included in bylaws, copy of city or county rule for their public boards' adherence to state law.
-6 The Library Board has approved and is operating under a long-range plan (minimum three years) that contains (Recertification Standard #3): o Mission and Vision statements o Background information about the library o Specific and quantifiable goals o Provision for replacement and enhancement of library technology.
+6 The Library Board has approved and is operating under a long-range plan (minimum three years) that contains (Recertification Standard #3): Mission and Vision statements Background information about the library Specific and quantifiable goals Provision for replacement and enhancement of library technology.
 Copy of the current long- range plan or strategic plan.
 7 If not included in the long range plan, the library has plans for library's physical facility improvement or expansion over time.
-Copy of the current long-range plan or strategic plan.
+Copy of the current long- range plan or strategic plan.
 If not part of long-range plan, copy of separate plan for library's physical facility improvement or expansion.
 8 The library has a current Internet and Online Access Policy in accordance with UCA § 9-7-215 and 216, and Utah Administrative Rule R458-2.
 (Recertification Standard #4) Copy of the current Internet and online access policy.
 9 All Board members have had formal training or orientation within the last twelve months.
 This training may include sessions led by the library director or local government representative, a State Library consultant, or through attendance at relevant Utah Library Association workshops.
 The purpose of this training is to ensure that every library trustee has a clear understanding of their roles as Board members.
-Training topics may include, but are not limited to (Recertification Standard #5): O Legal responsibilities of the library board O Utah's Open and Public Meetings Act O Internet and Online Access Policy Code of Ethics Copy of the agenda of the trustee training or orientation stating date and place, and copy of the attendance sheet.
+Training topics may include, but are not limited to (Recertification Standard #5): Legal responsibilities of the library board Utah's Open and Public Meetings Act Internet and Online Access Policy Code of Ethics Finances of the library Advocacy opportunities • Copy of the agenda of the trustee training or orientation stating date and place, and copy of the attendance sheet.